Komoot

 Komoot is a mobile app for navigation and route planning.

 History

 Komoot was founded in 2010 and is based in Germany.
 The app was launched in 2013.

+Partnerships

+Komoot partners with various sporting events including Transcontinental Race and Silk Road Race.
+It also sponsors various athletes, for example Lael Wilcox and Jonas Deichmann.

+Komoot has been acquired by Bending Spoons in March 2025.
+Roughly 85% of the staff was let go within the first two weeks of the acquisition.

 Features

 The app has both free and paid-for features.
 It can create routes for various activities including walking, running, cycling, and mountain biking.
 It can report what percentage of a route consists of a given surface (roads, cycle tracks, gravel).